 A plot of pressure versus volume (PV‐diagram) is a graphical representation of the work done by an engine.
 The area inside the closed path on the PV‐diagram corresponds to the work per cycle done by the engine.
 The PV‐diagram of the Stirling engine is plotted on the computer monitor in real‐time.
 The top plate of the Stirling engine was modified to accommodate simple digital instruments from Venier to monitor the pressure and volume inside the engine.
 Using the LoggerPro data acquisition program the PV‐diagram is plotted in real‐time.

-In the beginning of this video friction is applied to the engine by placing a sponge in contact with the flywheel and the PV-diagram is recorded.
+In the beginning of this video friction is applied to the engine by placing a sponge in contact with the flywheel and the PV‐diagram is recorded.
 Later, the fiction is removed and the engine starts to speed up and eventually reaches its maximum speed.
-As the engine speeds up the area of the loop in the PV-diagram decreases.
-This is because the eng
+As the engine speeds up the area of the loop in the PV‐diagram decreases."

 You can find more of Hirokonakahara’s videos including his Stirling Engine Pressure Volume diagram at his YouTube Channel.
 He also has a video of his LTD engine running on a cup of hot water were you can better see the sensors that are installed.
 The sensors are for relaying the information to the computer.
 The computer then produces the Stirling engine pressure volume diagram.